thekoons/CS_Art/README.md

 Compilation options are in Makefile, examples are given in the /Examples/ directory.

-Enjoy, and if you have any questions, please email me at Chris.Denning00@gmail.com
+Enjoy, and if you have any questions, please email me and ask!
+(Chris.Denning00 at gmail.com)